 Fortinet’s VPNs mask a user’s IP address and create a private connection for them to share data regardless of the security of the internet connection they are using.
 They establish secure connections by encrypting the data being transmitted between applications and devices.
-This eliminates the risk of sensitive data being exposed to third parties while being transferred over TCP/IP, in addition to hiding the user’s browsing history, IP address, location, web activity, and other device information.
+This eliminates the risk of sensitive data being exposed to third parties while being transferred over TCP/IP, in addition to hiding the users' browsing histories, IP addresses, locations, web activities, and other device information.

 What is TCP used for?

-TCP enables data to be transferred between applications and devices on a network.
+TCP enables data to be transferred between applications and devices on a network and is used in the TCP IP model.
 It is designed to break down a message, such as an email, into packets of data to ensure the message reaches its destination successfully and as quickly as possible.

 What does TCP mean?

-TCP means Transmission Control Protocol, which is a communications standard for delivering data and messages through networks.
+TCP meaning Transmission Control Protocol, is a communications standard for delivering data and messages through networks.
 TCP is a basic standard that defines the rules of the internet and is a common protocol used to deliver data in digital network communications.

 What is TCP and what are its types?